Carnot's theorem (perpendiculars)

-Carnot's theorem (named after Lazare Carnot) describes a necessary and sufficient condition for three lines that are perpendicular to the (extended) sides of a triangle having a common point of intersection.
+Carnot's theorem, named after Lazare Carnot (/kɑːrˈnoʊ/ kar-NOH, /fr/), describes a necessary and sufficient condition for three lines that are perpendicular to the (extended) sides of a triangle having a common point of intersection.
 The theorem can also be thought of as a generalization of the Pythagorean theorem.

 Theorem

 For a triangle $\triangle ABC$ with sides $a, b, c$ consider three lines that are perpendicular to the triangle sides and intersect in a common point $F$.
 If $P_a, P_b, P_c$ are the pedal points of those three perpendiculars on the sides $a, b, c$, then the following equation holds: